4 min read

 Anonymizing protected health information

-Protected health information (PHI) is anonymized when patient data needs to be shared, analyzed, or utilized without compromising individual privacy, such as in research, public health reporting, regulatory compliance, and data sharing with third parties.
-The anonymization process allows organizations to leverage valuable healthcare data to improve patient care, advance medical research, and develop new healthcare products while keeping patient identities safe.
+PHI is anonymized when patient data needs to be shared, analyzed, or used without compromising individual privacy, such as in research, public health reporting, regulatory compliance, and data sharing with third parties.
+The anonymization process enables organizations to leverage valuable healthcare data to improve patient care, advance medical research, and develop new healthcare products while ensuring patient identities remain protected.

 Two approaches to de-identifying PHI